Cosmyx/OrcaSlicer/doc/print_settings/quality/quality_settings_line_width.md

 ## Line Types

-In OrcaSlicer, you can assign different line widths to specific parts of the print.
+In CosmoSlice, you can assign different line widths to specific parts of the print.
 Each type can be customized:

 ### Default